-Casting with a balloon was a revelation after researching.
+Casting with a balloon was a revelation and felt the possibilities were endless.

-Taking inspiration from a previous exercise I had decided to wrap a balloon.
+Taking inspiration from a previous exercise, I had decided to wrap a balloon.
 The Shapes were created by tying rope hessian around the outside of the balloon and left to set.
 The smoothness of the surface felt very tactile.
 There were defined ‘divisions’ on the samples adding visual impact.
 Overall very successful.

 I wasn’t sure how this would work, but the results surpassed my expectations.
 It was like opening a present, not quite sure what you would get.
 I photographed the samples, which all looked very different, but each had a quality of its own with one being almost luminescent.